Local housing allowance

 Consideration can now be given for an extra bedroom for Housing Benefit purposes under the following criteria:

-Disabled child or disabled non-dependant adult reasonably requires and has overnight care from a non-resident carer (or group of carers)
+Disabled child or disabled non-dependant adult reasonably requires and has overnight care from a non-resident carer or team of carers

 To meet this qualifying condition, the claimant needs to be able to demonstrate that:

-- A spare bedroom is available for the carer (or team of carers); and
+- a spare bedroom is available for the carer or team of carers

-- An extra bedroom has not already been provided for a non-resident overnight carer (or team or carers) in the same household.
+- an extra bedroom has not already been provided for a non-resident overnight carer or team of carers in the same household

-Secondly, the disabled child or non-dependant adult must be in receipt of:
+Secondly, the disabled child or non-dependant adult must be getting one or more of:

 - Attendance Allowance (AA)